OctopusDeploy/docs/docs/support/debug-problems-with-octopus-variables.md

 ---
-title: Debug Problems With Octopus Variables
+title: Debug problems with Octopus variables
 description: How to debug problems with Octopus variables when a variable used during a deploying is different than the one you expect.
 position: 1
 ---

 Sometimes a variable used during deployment may have a different value from the one you expect.
 Here are the first steps to debugging these issues.

-## Check the Variable Snapshot for the Release {#DebugproblemswithOctopusvariables-ChecktheVariableSnapshotfortheRelease}
+## Check the variable snapshot for the release {#DebugproblemswithOctopusvariables-ChecktheVariableSnapshotfortheRelease}

 1. Open the **{{Project,Releases,Release}}** page for the Release you are debugging.
 2. Scroll down to find the **Variables** section and click the **Show Snapshot** link so see the snapshot of Variables being used by this Release.